Quebec Immigration: How to Immigrate to Quebec as a Skilled Worker

 Foreign nationals who are interested in settling in Quebec may be invited to apply for a CSQ through one of the following economic immigration categories.

-Also known as the Regular Skilled Worker Program, the QSWP is Quebec's main immigration category for skilled workers who want to become permanent residents of Canada and reside in Quebec.
+Also known as the Quebec Skilled Worker Program, the QSW an immigration program for foreign skilled workers who want to become permanent residents of Canada and reside in Quebec.